George Remus: Career

-One of Remus' fortified distilleries was the so-called "Death Valley Farm", in Westwood, Cincinnati, which he purchased from George Gehrum.
+One of Remus's fortified distilleries was the so-called "Death Valley Farm", in Westwood, Cincinnati, which he purchased from George Gehrum.
 The outside world thought it was only accessible by dirt road.
 The actual distillery was located at 2656 Queen City Ave.
 The alcohol was distilled in the attic of the house then dumb-waitered below.
 A trap door was located in the basement, which was the entrance to a tunnel about 50 to 100 ft long and 6 ft under the ground.
-The bootleggers would push the products along the tunnel to a waiting car, usually making it safely away.
-It is believed to be one of the only locations never busted in the Cincinnati area.
-In 1920, a raid by hijackers took place, but Remus' armed guards, led by John Gehrum, opened fire on the hijackers and after a short fight the wounded attackers left.

 In addition to becoming the "King of the Bootleggers", Remus was known as a gracious host.
 He held many parties, including a 1923 birthday party for his wife Imogene, in which she appeared in a daring bathing suit along with other aquatic dancers, serenaded by a fifteen-piece orchestra.
 Local children saw Remus as a fatherly figure, and some played on the estate.
 In 1922, Remus and his wife held a New Year's Eve party at their new mansion, nicknamed the Marble Palace.
 The guests included one hundred couples from the most prestigious families in the area.
 As parting gifts, Remus presented all the men with diamond stickpins, and gave each guest's wife a brand new car.
 He held a similar party in June 1923, while he was having problems with the government, at which he gave each female guest (of the fifty present) a brand new car.

 Family life

 On July 20, 1899, Remus married Lillian Klauff.
 Their daughter, born in 1900, was Romola Remus, who became a child actress in silent films, playing cinema's first Dorothy Gale in the 1908 short film of The Wizard of Oz when she was eight years old.
 The marriage ended in divorce in 1920 after Remus began an affair with his legal secretary, Augusta Imogene Holmes (née Brown).
 Holmes was a young divorcée with a young daughter, Ruth.
-Remus and Holmes were married in Newport, Kentucky in June 1920.
+Remus and Holmes were married in Newport, Kentucky, in June 1920.